 I am a student, faculty or staff member and I have questions.
 Where can I go for help?

-What if a federal agency is currently considering applications for federal funding (i.e., the university has already submitted a proposal and is awaiting a response; is it likely to still be considered)?
+What if a federal agency is currently considering applications for federal funding (i.e., the university has already submitted a proposal and is awaiting a response?
+Is it still likely to be considered?

 We will continue to pursue federal sponsored programming as Notices of Funding Availability (NOFAs) are available.
 Please continue to plan and prepare your sponsored research proposals based on the most recent solicitations and posted funding mechanisms available.
 Be sure to sign up for any sponsor’s listservs, so you can remain aware of any changes in real time.